webpack/webpack.js.org/content/concepts/loaders.md

 * Loaders can access the configuration.
 * Plugins can give loaders more features.
 * Loaders can emit additional arbitrary files.
-* etc.

-If you are interested in some loader examples head off to the [[list of loaders]].
+If you are interested in some loader examples head off to the [list of loaders](./).

 ## Resolving loaders